-If you need to make writing space at home, here are a few possibilities:
+If it's not an option to get out and write, here are a few possibilities:

 Your Bedroom

 If you have space in your bedroom, a desk there can work well.
 It might need to be a small one to fit in the room.
 If space is really limited, could a folding table work?
 That way, you can cram it in next to the bed while you write and fold it out of the way at nighttime.